turtleisaac/PokEditor-v2/README.md

 **Note:** If you are on macOS or Linux, you can just double-click the JAR instead, but it is recommended to run from Terminal so you can monitor the cmd output and report errors more easily.

-# List of Spreadsheet-Based Editors/ Tools
+# List of Spreadsheet-Based Editors

 * Personal Data Editor (stats, types, abilities, etc...)